Booligoosh/codetheweb.blog/learn/css.md

 title: Learn CSS
 purpose: making websites look good
 ---
-I've written many tutorials on HTML.
-As I want to make them easy to learn from, I've complied a list of which posts to check out in what order if you want to learn HTML.
+I've written many tutorials on CSS.
+As I want to make them easy to learn from, I've complied a list of which posts to check out in what order if you want to learn CSS.
 If you want to know more about Code The Web, check out the [welcome post][welcome].

 > ### Want to get new posts in your inbox?
 [Sign up to my newsletter][newsletter].
 > I've worked hard on these tutorials and as of now do not make any money on them, so I'd really appreciate if you signed up ;)